 Use our easy search box below to find the best deals!
 Since there aren't a great many accommodation options in Marsaxlokk, we recommend that you book your room immediately to avoid disappointment.

 The village is very busy during the lampuki fishing season.
 The lampuka is Malta’s most favourite fish.

 If you like seafood, then a visit to Marsaxlokk is definitely a must!
 Here you will find what most locals believe are the best seafood restaurants on the island.
 There’s a daily market on the waterfront with mostly touristy stuff like souveniers.
 The Sunday Fish Market is definitely more interesting since it offers more variety.
 If you plan on going though, it’s best to go early in the morning because by about noon all the best stuff will be gone.

 If you'd like to swim, then it’s best to head to the rocky shoreline of nearby Delimara Point.
 Your best option would be the off the beaten track but stunningly beautiful Peter's Pool.

 You'll see many local fishermen doing maintenance work on their boats and mending their fishing nets here.

 The majority of visitors to Malta, only visit this village for the day.
 However, if you’re after a quiet and relaxed base, then this tiny fishing village could be an attractive option for you.
-If you’d like some nightlife though, then forget about it all together.
+Especially if you love seafood.
+You'll be spoiled for choice here, that's for sure.